Writing Your First Novel

 The local bookstore is full of books on writing.
-To save money you could also rent textbooks on writing.
 The Internet is another great source.
 You may want to read my articles on writing fiction at www.crayne.com.
 These include "How to Grow Your Fiction Writing Skills", "Career Plan for Fiction Writers", and "How to Succeed in an Online Writing Workshop".
-My "How to Critique Fiction" article is used in universities and critique groups around the world, is very popular on the Internet, and is read by about 10,000 people every year.
+My "How to Critique Fiction" article is used in universities and critique groups around the world, is very popular on the Internet, and is read by about thousands of people every year.

 If you want to jump start your writing skills, attend some classes on creative writing at your local adult education facility, community college, or university.
 A good one will be one that forces you to write some exercises.
 You not only get some valuable information from someone who has written, but you will get some experience writing short pieces for your assignments.
 And best of all, you will get quick feedback.

-I stumbled along on my own for a couple years writing stuff that can be described as having an aroma akin to the brown stuff that comes out the posterior of animals.
+I stumbled along on my own for a couple years writing stuff that can be described as crappy.
 It was riddled with flat characters, melodrama, dull plots, and unbelievable dialogue.
 I used to write that smelly stuff at ten miles per hour.
 Three classes later, I was writing at fifty.
 The odor was better, too.